AlbertFay/Aggy/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `.\aggy`.

+## Rubric Points covered

+* Loops, Functions, I/O
+  1. The project demonstrates an understandings of C++ functions and control structures.
+  2. The project reads datat from a file and processes the data, or the program writes data to a file.
+  3. The project accepts user input and processes the input.
+* Object Oriented Programming
+  1. The project uses Object Oriented Programming techniques.
+  2. Classes use appropriate access specifiers for class members.
+  3. Class constructors utilize member initialization lists.
+  4. Classes abstract implementation details from their interfaces.
+  5. Classes encapsulate behavior
+  6. Classes follow an appropriate ineritance hierarchy.
+  7. Overloaded functions allow the same function to operate on different parameters.
+  8. Derived class functions override virtual base class functions.
+* Memory Management
+  1. The project makes use of references in function declarations.
+  2. The project uses destructors appropriately.
+  3. The project follows the Rule of 5.
+  4. The project uses smart pointers instead of raw pointers.
+* Concurrency
+  1. The project uses multithreading.
+  2. A mutex or lock is used in the project